mathan95/connected-components/README.md

 # connected-components

-This too done as a part of the project pf pest detection.
-The connected component inbuilt fuction in openCV is used here to find the components with higher number of pixels with them.
+This too done as a part of the project pest detection.
+The connected component inbuilt fuction in openCV is used here and I have made use of it's outputs to complete some important tasks in my project.

 A grayscale image is processed by this algorithm.
 The algorithm group the pixels to different components by using a 4-connectivity analysis and then labels are obtained for each pixels representing their component number.
 This labels then used by me to find and remove un wanted noises and